AnthonyMohun/volition/docs/technical-architecture.md

 Voice input flow and implementation:

 - `components/voice-input.tsx` uses the browser's `SpeechRecognition` or `webkitSpeechRecognition`.
+  - Note: `VoiceInput` is implemented as a reusable, client-side component and is mounted inside `AIQuestionPanel`.
+UI push-to-talk controls are surfaced primarily in the main canvas toolbar (`app/canvas/page.tsx`) — the `VoiceInput` component itself is visually hidden inside the panel but still handles the recognition lifecycle.
 - It sets continuous listening (interim results enabled) and updates the UI with intermediate transcripts for immediate feedback.
 - We parse user transcripts for commands using `lib/voice-commands.ts` — it detects phrases like "save this", "next question", or "mark as concept", and provides payloads when needed (e.g., text before "save this").
 - On recognized commands, the voice input component notifies the app via `onCommand(command, transcript)`; the `AIQuestionPanel` responds by calling `addNote()` or `askNextQuestion()` as appropriate.